-Pull up your stockings, juniors, because you’re going to be taking the SATs this year.
-But besides taking this life defining examination, you have to do some target practice as well.
+Pull up your stockings juniors, because you’re going to be taking the SATs this year.
+But besides taking this crucial examination, you have to do some research as well.
 This means that it is time to start thinking about the schools you want to apply to for the fall.
-If your mind is set on red brick buildings, gabled roofs, and top-ranked names, you must be thinking about the Ivy League schools (or UCLA, the only red brick UC out there).
+If your mind is set on red brick buildings, gabled roofs, and top-ranked names, you must be thinking about the Ivy League schools (or UCLA, the only red brick UC).
 Now as a Californian, you are familiar with certain Ivies such as Harvard, Princeton, or Yale.
 These are, of course, admirable schools to apply to but don’t count out a lesser known league of schools called the Little Ivies.

 These are small, private liberal arts schools that are referred to unofficially as the Little Ivies.
-While they started off as small arts programs, many of them have blossomed into full-fledged research schools boasting of top-notch undergraduate and graduate programs.
-If you aim for the arts or humanities, then these schools are obviously good choices for you.
+While they started off as small arts programs, many of them have blossomed into full-fledged research schools boasting top-notch undergraduate and graduate programs.
+If you aim for the arts or humanities, then these schools are perfect for you.

-However, science and math inclined students tend to lean towards large research universities and sometimes forget about the smaller schools.
-But if you are not comfortable with large class sizes (I’m talking 300 people in one lecture hall), then never forget to look into liberal arts colleges.
+However, STEM inclined students tend to lean towards large research universities and sometimes forget about the smaller schools.
+But if you are not comfortable with large class sizes (Roughly 300 people cammed in one lecture hall), then never forget to look into liberal arts colleges.
 Here is a list of the Little Ivies:

 Here are some notable facts about some of these institutes:

-You can find more info about these schools at their websites (duh) and also look for digested facts about them on US News or Forbes Magazine.
-Also, if you’re looking for light reading before bed like any good student should, read Hidden Ivies: Thirty Colleges of Excellence.
+You can find more info about these schools at their websites and also look for digested facts about them on US News or Forbes Magazine.
+Also, if you’re looking for light reading before bed, which we strongly recommend, read Hidden Ivies: Thirty Colleges of Excellence.